-Behavioral engagement refers to the level of effort and attention one devotes to carrying out an activity (Curran, Hill, & Niemiec, 2013).
+Behavioral engagement refers to the level of effort and attention one devotes to carrying out an activity (Curran et al., 2013).
 In marketing, engagement typically focuses on a customer's motivationally driven, volitional investment of knowledge, skills, and equipment into interactions with service systems (Hollebeek et al., 2019; Pansari & Kumar, 2017).

-Technological systems in particular are thought to attract engagement behaviors (Kumar, Rajan, Gupta, & Pozza, 2019; Weiger, Hammerschmidt, & Scholdra, 2019).
-In the context of self-improvement technologies, behavioral engagement captures how invested a user is in initiating and executing self-improvement activities while using said technologies (Gonida, Voulala, & Kiosseoglou, 2009).
+Technological systems in particular are thought to attract engagement behaviors (Kumar et al., 2019; Weiger et al., 2019).
+In the context of self-improvement technologies, behavioral engagement captures how invested a user is in initiating and executing self-improvement activities while using said technologies (Gonida et al., 2009).

-Broadly speaking, performance concerns the results of behavior, based on judgmental and evaluative processes (Campbell, McCloy, Oppler, & Sager, 1993; Sonnentag & Frese, 2005).
+Broadly speaking, performance concerns the results of behavior, based on judgmental and evaluative processes (Campbell et al., 1993; Sonnentag & Frese, 2005).
 Thus, while behavioral engagement captures a user's level of investment in executing certain activities, performance represents its outcomes.
 In the present context, these outcomes are the results of completed self-improvement-related tasks.

 The literature on well-being distinguishes two perspectives: subjective and psychological well-being (Deci & Ryan, 2008; Ryan & Deci, 2001; Ryff, 1989).
-Subjective well-being has been defined as "a person's cognitive and affective evaluations of his or her life as a whole" (Diener, Oishi, & Lucas, 2009, p.
+Subjective well-being has been defined as "a person's cognitive and affective evaluations of his or her life as a whole" (Diener et al., 2009, p.
 187).
 This perspective is therefore concerned with subjective evaluations of life satisfaction (Diener, 1984).
 Another literature stream-popularized by Ryff (1989) and Ryan and Deci (2001)-focuses on psychological well-being.
 Ryff (1989) argued that concentrating on subjective well-being alone is insufficient and should be complemented with a focus on optimal human functioning as a consequence of realizing one's full potential.
 The extent to which individuals make use of their own potentials reflects their personal growth (Ryff, 1989).
 As self-improvement technologies are designed to facilitate personal growth through autonomous pursuit of certain activities, this psychological aspect of well-being must be considered in parallel to subjective well-being.

 In summary, we focus on two aspects of well-being as terminal self-improvement goals, namely life satisfaction and personal growth.
 These two goals are influenced by two instrumental self-improvement goals: behavioral engagement and performance.
-Taken together, these goals form the self-improvement chain facilitated by (technological) systems such as fitness trackers or learning apps (see Fig. 1).
-In the following section, we explore how such systems are designed to support users in their pursuit of self-improvement.
+Taken together, these goals form the self-improvement chain facilitated by technologies such as fitness or learning apps (see Figure 1).
+In the following section, we explore how such technologies are designed to support users in their pursuit of self-improvement.